Quaquaro/ansible_desktop/README.md

     - Remove the USB-Stick

 ## Usage
-- After system you have restart the system
+- After system you have restarted the system
     - Install Ansible:
     - `sudo pacman -S ansible`
     - Eventually connect to VPN
     - Connect to GitLab-Server via SSH
-    - Clone the repo
+    - Navigate to GitLab and clone the repo
     - `cd ansible_desktop`
     - `ansible-galaxy collection install -r requirements.yml`
     - `ansible-playbook local.yml`